CumulusNetworks/docs/content/cumulus-linux-55/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

    ```

    {{%notice note%}}
 When you configure a breakout port to 4x or 8x on certain switches such as the SN2700, SN4600, and SN4600c, you must set the subsequent even-numbered port to `disabled` in the `/etc/cumulus/ports.conf` file.
-The SN3700, SN3700c, SN2201, SN2010, and SN2100 switch does not not have this requirement.
+The SN3700, SN3700c, SN2201, SN2010, and SN2100 switch does not have this requirement.
 {{%/notice%}}

 2. Reload `switchd` with the `sudo systemctl reload switchd.service` command.
 The reload does **not** interrupt network services.